Setting up your stocks / ETF / Forex portfolio

 Setup for Full Transaction History in One Portfolio

 Follow this guide if you are interested in having your full transaction history in Delta and not just final balances.
 This helps you get your profit & loss numbers as accurate as possible.
 Since your cryptocurrencies are traded on multiple exchanges and stored in various wallets, the best place to get started is with Exchange Account Connections and Wallet Connections.

 A) Setup exchange account connections

 Most exchanges (like Binance, Coinbase, etc.) allow us to access your full transaction history and setting these up is easy by following the steps below.
-But some exchanges (like Bittrex, Digifinex, Yobit, etc.) have a time limit on how far we can go back or limitations on what we can import.
-In such cases it might be best to import past transactions using the CSV Import feature on our desktop app (see Section B below) and then connecting to the exchange only to import future transactions (by keeping the "Import past transactions" button OFF).
+But some exchanges (like Digifinex, Yobit, etc.) have a time limit on how far we can go back or limitations on what we can import.
+In such cases it might be necessary to add past transactions manually and then connecting to the exchange only to import future transactions (by selecting the "Import new transactions only" option).

 For exchanges that support full transaction history:

 - Start with the blank "main" portfolio and add your first exchange connection by following the steps here.
-Make sure to turn ON the "Import past transactions" and the "Import withdrawals / deposits" buttons.
+Make sure to select "Import all transactions" if you want the entire transaction history.

 - Check the final balances imported by the exchange connection.
 Note that, even for exchanges that support full transaction history, there are some limitations.
 For example, Binance connection will not report transactions for any delisted coins or some exchanges will not report air-dropped coins.
 These transactions have to be added manually.